-Please refer to the BNF for information relating to medicines interacting with anticoagulants
+Please refer to the BNF or individual product SPC for information relating to medicines interacting with anticoagulants.

-Warfarin and Aspirin
+Warfarin and aspirin

 If a patient is receiving aspirin, unless specifically indicated this should be stopped as warfarin is commenced.
 Use of antiplatelet agents and oral anticoagulants would normally be on the recommendation of a Hospital Consultant and will increase the bleeding risk.
 Recommendations from BCSH 20111: